flydev-fr/the-big-prompt/README.md

 ### 4. The prompt

-- Paste the full prompt from `models-prompt.md`
+- Paste the full prompt inspired by [models-prompt](models-prompt.md)
 - Join the repomix file
 - Apply good settings